otago-polytechnic-bit-courses/ID721001-mobile-application-development/01-kotlin/README.md

 <hr />

 ### Activity ✏️
-On a piece of paper, write a program with a regular class called `MobilePhone` & three properties called `osName`, `brand` & `model`.
+On the provided piece of paper, write a program with a regular class called `MobilePhone` & three properties called `osName`, `brand` & `model`.
 Override its `toString` using the same format as the `Person` class example.

 In the `main` function, create two `MobilePhone` objects.
 For the first `MobilePhone` object, print the `osName` & for the second `MobilePhone` object, print its `toString` method.